 Select a historical basis and projection horizon to see where seasonal patterns suggest S&P 500 may be headed.

-Seasonal projection data for the S&P 500 reflects how the index has historically performed during this same calendar period across prior years.
-The consecutive pattern shows an 80% win rate, meaning the index closed higher 60 days later in 80% of comparable historical instances, with an average return of +1.7%.
+Seasonal projection data shows how the S&P 500 has historically performed during this exact calendar period across comparable years.
+The consecutive pattern carries a 90.0% win rate, meaning the index closed higher in 9 out of 10 such historical periods, with an average return of +3.0%.
+The midterm election year pattern tells a notably different story, with a 45.8% win rate and an average return of -3.0%.

 This information is provided for educational purposes only and does not constitute financial advice, a recommendation, or a solicitation to buy or sell any security.
 Seasonal patterns are based on historical data and do not guarantee future performance.
 All investment decisions carry risk.
 Consult a qualified financial advisor before making investment decisions.